realityinspector/hermitbench-fastapi/BUILD-A-USER-AGENT-FLASK-APP.md

 ## Step 2: API Client

-Create an API client to interact with the HermitBench API in `app/api_client.py`:
+Create an API client to interact with the HermitBench API in `app/api_client.py`.
+This client is updated to work with the latest API endpoints and PostgreSQL database integration:

 ```python
 import requests